RaymondByc/raymondbyc-github.io/index.md

 ### Extreme Low Resolution Action Recognition (2019.5 - Present)

-In order to solve the problem that the target in the back corner of the court is too small, we proposed a new method to recognize __Extreme Low-Resolution Action}.__
+In order to solve the problem that the target in the back corner of the court is too small, we proposed a new method to recognize __Extreme Low-Resolution Action__.
 We make full use of the __high-resolution information__ of __separate spatial and temporal features__ to promote low resolution recognition by __acquiring better attention__.
 Experiments show that our proposed method can improve LR recognition accuracy __up to 4.4%__.
 The results achieve __state-of-the-art performance__ on 12*16 HMDB51.